General Concurrence Percolation on Quantum Networks: Results and Discussion

-From Fig. \ref{fig:threshold_square}(a), \ref{fig:threshold_tri}(a) and \ref{fig:threshold_hexa}(a), we observe the variation of $P$ with respect to $(\frac{\pi}{4})^{-1}\theta$ for square, triangular and hexagonal lattices with various values of $N$.
-Herein, we observe a continuous phase transition for finite-size lattices.
-In the case of $N \to \infty$, we will have multiple disconnected components of small clusters for $\theta < \theta_{T}$.
-For $\theta > \theta_{T}$, we will have a spanning cluster, i.e., the largest connected (giant) component.
-Usually, for a particular lattice, the intersection point associated with different finite sizes, i.e., different $N$, is considered to be $\theta_T$ \cite{Binder1992, Stauffer1994,Meng2021}.
-From Fig. \ref{fig:threshold_square}(b), \ref{fig:threshold_tri}(b) and \ref{fig:threshold_hexa}(b), we calculate $\theta_T$ associated with square, triangular and hexagonal lattices to be $0.34(4)$, $0.31(4)$ and $0.41(4)$, respectively.
-We compare these values of $\theta_T$ with other available protocols in Table \ref{tab:per_thres}.
-We observe that the GCP protocol provides the lowest values of percolation threshold compared to other protocols.
+In Figs. \ref{fig:threshold_square}(a), \ref{fig:threshold_tri}(a), and \ref{fig:threshold_hexa}(a), we observe the variation of $P$ with respect to $(\frac{\pi}{4})^{-1}\theta$, for square, triangular and hexagonal lattice respectively at various system sizes.
+Here, we observe a continuous phase transition for finite-size lattices.
+In the case of $N \to \infty$, we have multiple disconnected components of small clusters for $\theta < \theta_{T}$.
+For $\theta > \theta_{T}$, we have a spanning cluster, i.e., the largest connected (giant) component.
+For a given lattice, the intersection point of the curves corresponding to $P(c,N)$ for different finite sizes, i.e., different $N$, is typically considered to be $\theta_T$ \cite{Binder1992, Stauffer1994,Meng2021}.
+In Figs. \ref{fig:threshold_square}(b), \ref{fig:threshold_tri}(b), and \ref{fig:threshold_hexa}(b), we observe the intersection points of the curves corresponding to finite-size lattices.
+However, to accurately determine the value of $\theta_T$, it is necessary to perform a finite-size scaling analysis and evaluate the critical exponents.